Inflectra/rapise-documentation/docs/Guide/sending_special_keys_to_the_c.md

 You can use the [Global.DoSendKeys](/Libraries/Global/#DoSendKeys) action to send keypresses to the current application.
 Sometimes you will want to send special control keys to the application (e.g. `Page Down`, or `CTRL + Key`).
 This article explains the way to do this.

+!!! important
+    For Web applications, use [Navigator.DoSendKeys](/Libraries/Navigator/#DoSendKeys) and [HTMLObject.DoSendKeys](/Libraries/HTMLObject/#DoSendKeys) which accept the same patterns listed below.

 ![DoSendKeys Demo](./img/global_dosendkeys.gif)

 ## Special Characters